vsrinivas/fuchsia/development/workflows/libfuzzer.md

 overnight).

 1. Once complete, you can upload the corpus using `fx fuzz store [package]/[target]`.
-This will store the corpus in [CIPD][cipd].
+This will store the corpus in [CIPD].
 Each fuzz target will have its own corpus CIPD package, organized by fuzz package.
 Take note of the corpus digest that is printed when the corpus is stored; it is used as the package version.

 1. Add the digest from the previous step to the `fuzz-target` in the appropriate BUILD.gn file, and submit the resulting CL.
 This creates a clear association between the state of the corpus and the